From 1 July 2017, the amount a Members can have in a tax exempt pension within Super is capped at $1.6 million.

 As a Trustee, you have access to temporary CGT relief if one or more of the Members in the SMSF are affected by the changes.

 - Under the new transfer balance cap rules that commenced on 1 July 2017, a Member may need to reduce amounts currently supporting retirement phase super income streams.
-They may do this by transferring amounts back to the accumulation phase or withdrawing amounts from super.
+They may do this by transferring the amount back to the accumulation phase or withdrawing amounts from super.

 How to Apply CGT Relief